Skip to content

 | order by TimeGenerated desc

-100 distinct files written-or-deleted per minute under one logon session is a sweep, full stop.
+100 distinct files written-or-deleted per minute under one logon session is a sweep.
+Full stop.

-Sample Splunk — DPAPI master-key access
+Splunk: DPAPI master-key access

 index=wineventlog EventCode=4663 ObjectName="*\\AppData\\Roaming\\Microsoft\\Protect\\*"